Invest in profitable Swiss real estate

 Monthly distributions from rental income — typically 4–5% per year**

-In the co-ownership model, distributions are paid as income; in the co-invest model, either as dividends or generally tax-neutral from capital contribution reserves
+In the co-ownership model, distributions are paid as income; in the co-invest model, either as dividends or, usually, tax-neutrally from capital contribution reserves

 Direct participation in the value development of your property — Swiss apartment buildings achieved an annual average of around 4% per year***

-Realization of value development by selling your shares after your intended holding period
+Realization of value development by selling the shares after your intended holding period

 Shares can be transferred to other owners at any time.
-Long-term holding has proven to be the most profitable approach, but it is not mandatory
+Long-term holding has proven to be the most profitable, but it is not mandatory

-** Expected distributions, depending on the project.
+** Expected distributions, project-dependent.
 Please note the risk information.

 Unsere Leistung im Überblick